hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-stacks.md

 ## Prerequisite

 - Need stacks node running.
 You can refer to [Stacks node configuration](https://docs.stacks.co/docs/nodes-and-miners/stacks-node-configuration)
-    - Users can choose between the options to configure the nodes.
 - Recommend the latest version of Stacks.
 You can check the latest version by following [this](https://github.com/stacks-network/stacks-blockchain/releases) link.
 - Register event observer stacks.toml file (Refer to https://docs.stacks.co/docs/nodes-and-miners/stacks-node-configuration#events_observer)